Skip advert

 Advertisement - Article continues below

 You need more than a battery pack and electric motor to create a fully functional electric car.
-Thankfully conversion kits will provide you with the other vital components you'll require, including grommets, crimps, an adaptor plate, motor mount, coupler and battery boxes, plus the battery and motor itself.
+Thankfully conversion kits will provide you with all the other vital components you'll require, including grommets, crimps, an adaptor plate, motor mount, coupler and battery boxes, plus the battery and motor itself.

 Advertisement - Article continues below